Which goods are covered under CBAM? (Sector breakdown guide)

 Example 1: A mid-sized aluminium importer moving away from default values

-Example 2: A steel component buyer struggling with supplier data
+Example 2: A steel components buyer standardising supplier data ahead of annual reporting

-Example 3: A fertiliser distributor preparing for 2026 payments
+Example 3: A fertiliser distributor forecasting certificate costs for 2026 imports

 Next steps for importers